mainmatter/mainmatter.com/src/posts/2022-12-23-sveltekit-super-rentals.md

   "Taking a practical look at the Svelte framework by rebuilding the Ember super rentals app in SvelteKit."
 og:
-  image: /assets/images/posts/2022-11-18-sveltekit-super-rentals/og-image.jpg
+  image: /assets/images/posts/2022-12-23-sveltekit-super-rentals/og-image.jpg
 tagline: |
-  <p>As SvelteKit edges ever closer to its 1.0 release, let's take a look at what makes it unique and how it compares to EmberJS by recreating the Ember Super Rentals with SvelteKit.</p>
+  <p>SvelteKit has just released version 1.0, so let's take a look at what makes it unique and how it compares to EmberJS by recreating the Ember Super Rentals with SvelteKit.</p>

 image: ""
 imageAlt: ""
 ---

-{% raw %} As with all new JS frameworks, there is a big buzz surrounding SvelteKit, and for good reason, it’s still pre-1.0 but the underlying library - SvelteJS - has been consistently popular since it emerged in 2019 (according to the
+{% raw %} As with all new JS frameworks, there is a big buzz surrounding SvelteKit, and for good reason, its underlying library - SvelteJS - has been consistently popular since it emerged in 2019 (according to the [stateofjs polls](https://2021.stateofjs.com/en-US/libraries/front-end-frameworks)) and it looks like that popularity is only increasing.
-[stateofjs polls](https://2021.stateofjs.com/en-US/libraries/front-end-frameworks))
-and it looks like that popularity is only increasing.

-And like all new JS frameworks, it’s also difficult to understand the benefits and drawbacks of a new technology without getting hands-on with it, so that’s exactly what this post intends to do.
+And like all new JS frameworks, it’s also difficult to understand the benefits and drawbacks of a new technology without getting hands-on with it, and with SvelteKit releasing version 1.0 and becoming "production ready", now is the perfect time to jump in and see how it fares against EmberJS.

 The Svelte site has a nice
 [Tutorial playground area](https://svelte.dev/tutorial/basics) that is useful to